 1. Content Management System

 Your Content Management System, or CMS, is the platform your company uses to manage the digital content that appears on your website.
 A characteristic of most CMS software is that it allows you to customize pages on your site without having expertise in HTML coding.
 However, customization is a double-edged sword.
-While customizing your site can result in positive enhancements such as regularly updated content and an improved user experience (UX), the misguided altering of content on your website can create page errors that are detrimental to your website’s functionality and appearance.
+While customizing your site can result in positive enhancements such as regularly updated content and improved user experience (UX), the misguided altering of content on your website can create page errors that are detrimental to your website’s functionality and appearance.

-It’s valuable for novice users of CMS software to have base knowledge of how to edit pages independently, but it’s also essential to trust the input of your marketing agency when making major website alterations or ironing out coding errors.
+It’s valuable for novice users of CMS software to have a base knowledge of how to edit pages independently, but it’s also essential to trust the input of your marketing agency when making major website alterations or ironing out coding errors.
 For instance, 404 errors can live in the content of your pages, making your site appear less reliable to search engines like Google, and thus, negatively affect your site’s ability to rank well on the search engine results page (SERP).

 2. Hosting Information